Noleli/mathy-margins/README.md

 ## Overview

-Mathy Margins is a small CSS “framework” (set of utilitiy classes and custom properties) that handles inline layout within a block container.
+Mathy Margins is a small CSS “framework” (set of utility classes and custom properties) that handles inline layout within a block container.
 You can use it to easily create layout breakouts, edge-to-edge content, and more.

 [Demo](https://codepen.io/noleli/pen/bGyWJaY)